 If time allows, head 14 miles east on Route 290 to the LBJ sites in Johnson City, a small town founded by LBJ’s relatives.
 There, you’ll find LBJ’s boyhood home where he lived along with his parents and four siblings from age 5 until the time he left for college.
 He announced his intention to run for Congress from the front porch of the home in 1937.

-There are four original buildings from Johnson’s family and a barn added by a German settler in 1884.
+There are four original buildings from Johnson family and a barn added by a German settler in 1884.
 Together, they serve as a testament to the hard work of those who tried to make this sometimes difficult land their home.

-How to Get to the LBJ Sites
+How to get to the LBJ sites

 All the LBJ-related historical sites are located in the Texas Hill Country between Austin and Fredericksburg.
 The boyhood home and other sites in Johnson City are approximately one hour west of Austin on Highway 290.
 The LBJ Ranch and Sauer-Beckmann Farm are 15 minutes further west on Highway 290 in Stonewall, Texas.